-Childhood stroke affects around five out of every 100,000 children a year in the UK.
-A stroke occurring at any time from the 28th week of pregnancy up to the age of 18 is classed as a childhood stroke.
+There are over 400 childhood strokes a year in the UK.
+A stroke occurring at any time from 29 days old up to the age of 18 is classed as a childhood stroke.
 The causes and the effects of a stroke are likely to be different depending on how old the child is.

 A stroke happens when the blood supply to part of the brain is cut off.
 There are two main types of stroke:

 - Ischaemic strokes are caused by a blockage in the blood supply to the brain.

 - Haemorrhagic strokes occur when blood leaks from a burst blood vessel into the brain.

 Both types of stroke are equally common in children, but in adults 85% of strokes are ischaemic.

 Children can also have a transient ischaemic attack (TIA), which happens when the brain's blood supply is interrupted for a very brief time.
 The symptoms only last for a few minutes or hours and then completely disappear, usually within 24 hours.